BenikaH/BayesBall/README.md

         if so, check which base the
         catcher should throw to.

-- [ ] third strike, catcher drops ball, batter isnt' out...
+- [ ] third strike, catcher drops ball, batter isn't out...

 - [ ] give base stealers a benefit for stealing